davistdaniel/PTMA-ML/README.md

 This repository contains the relavant files and scripts to reproduce the results described in the aforementioned manuscript.
 Files and folders :

+**PTMA-ML.ipynb** :

-PTMA-ML.ipynb : Contains an jupyter notebook with details of the ML workflow used in the work :  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation and predictions.
+> Contains an jupyter notebook with details of the ML workflow used in the work :  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation and predictions.
 More details on running jupyter notebooks can be found here.

-* Datsets :
+* **Datsets** :

-Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descirptor (SOAP,MBTR or DAD).
+> Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descirptor (SOAP,MBTR or DAD).
-Structure data sets have 'structure_data' in the title, DFT calculated g values have 'giso_DFT_data' in the title, predicted g values have 'predicted' in the title.
+> Structure data sets have 'structure_data' in the title, DFT calculated g values have 'giso_DFT_data' in the title, predicted g values have 'predicted' in the title.

-* XYZ_files:
+* **XYZ_files**:

-Contains raw xyz files of whole structure dataset (WSD) and TE-2 data set extracted from different times frame of Molecular dynamics trajectories.
+> Contains raw xyz files of whole structure dataset (WSD) and TE-2 data set extracted from different times frame of Molecular dynamics trajectories.

-* Models :
+* **Models** :

-Contains trained models , trained using MBTR, SOAP and DAD feature vectors and Extremely randomised trees (ERT) method.
+> Contains trained models , trained using MBTR, SOAP and DAD feature vectors and Extremely randomised trees (ERT) method.

-* Final_Model :
+* **Final_Model** :

-Contains the final ERT-MBTR model (see manuscript for details).
+> Contains the final ERT-MBTR model (see manuscript for details).

-* Scripts :
+* **Scripts** :

-Contains the scripts to directly predict from xyz files using a trained model.
+> Contains the scripts to directly predict from xyz files using a trained model.

 ## License
 MIT